bitcoin-black-1/bitcoin-black/README.md

 ### Contact us

 We want to hear about your experience when using Bitcoin Black.
-Let us know by [filing an issue](https://github.com/bitcoin-black/bitcoin-black/issues), joining us in [reddit](https://reddit.com/r/allaboardbitcoinblack), or contacting [Support](https://bitcoinblack.net/support/).
+Let us know by [filing an issue](https://github.com/bitcoin-black/bitcoin-black/issues) or contacting [Support](https://bitcoinblack.net/support/).